namakurohman93/tkpy/README.md

   > Side note for `Villages` object:
   > As you already know, you can naming your village with same name _(like 'my village' and 'my village')_.
   > The problem is `Villages` object can't access this 2 kind of `Village` object with same name,
   > in result `Villages` object will randomly return `Village` object that have same name.

 ---
 ## Farmlist
-  `Farmlist` is a dict like object that store `FarmlistEntry` object and accessing it using farmlist name.
+  `Farmlist` provide you an easy way to access in game farmlist by using farmlist name.
   First `Farmlist` object need to pull data from TK.
   ```python
   from tkpy import Farmlist